The Use of Ignition Interlock Devices in Drunk-Driving Cases

 Most states have regulations that allow or mandate that judges order the installation of interlock devices as a penalty during sentencing in drunk-driving cases.
 An ignition interlock device is installed in a car that measures the blood alcohol content of the driver, who must blow into the device before starting the car.
 If the blood alcohol content (BAC) is above a certain level, the car will not start.
-Because the laws regarding the use of ignition interlock devices in drunk-driving cases vary from state to state, it is important to speak to an experienced DUI defense attorney at Weiland Upton in Richmond, Virginia.
+Because the laws regarding the use of ignition interlock devices in drunk-driving cases vary from state to state, it is important to speak to an experienced DUI defense attorney at The Weiland Firm, PLC in Richmond, Virginia.

 What is an Ignition Interlock Device?